 The Health at Every Size principles are as follows:

 Weight Inclusivity.
-Accept and respect the diversity of body shapes and sizes and reject the idealizing or pathologizing of specific weights.
+Accept and respect the diversity of body shapes and sizes and reject the idealising or pathologising of specific weights.

 Health Enhancement.
-Support policies that improve and equalize access to information and services, and personal practices that improve human well-being, including attention to physical, economic, social, spiritual, emotional and other needs.
+Support policies that improve and equalise access to information and services, and personal practices that improve human well-being, including attention to physical, economic, social, spiritual, emotional and other needs.

 Respectful Care.
 Acknowledge our biases, and work to end weight discrimination, weight stigma and weight bias.
 Provide information and services from an understanding that socioeconomic status, race, gender, sexual orientation, age, and other identities impact weight stigma, and support environments that address these inequities.

 Eating for Well-Being.
-Promoting flexible, individualized eating based on hunger, satiety, nutritional needs and pleasure, than any externally regulated eating plan focused on weight control.
+Promoting flexible, individualised eating based on hunger, satiety, nutritional needs and pleasure, than any externally regulated eating plan focused on weight control.

 Get In Touch